OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 # Create custom functions in Excel (Preview)

 Custom functions (similar to user-defined functions, or UDFs), enable developers to add any JavaScript function to Excel using an add-in.
-Users can then access custom functions like any other native function in Excel (such as `=SUM()`).
+Users can then access custom functions like any other native function in Excel (such as `SUM()`).
 This article explains how to create custom functions in Excel.

 The following illustration shows an end user inserting a custom function into a cell within an Excel worksheet.
 This custom function is designed to add 42 to the pair of numbers that the user specifies.